A five-star relocation for your pet – Moving and settling in

 Another good tip is to hide his favorite objects around the house.
-Like this, when your pet arrives, he can start exploring the new surroundings and search for his favorite toys.
-Like this, his first experience in the new environment will be extremely positive.
+If you do this when your pet arrives, he can start exploring the new surroundings and search for his favorite toys.
+This way his first experience in the new environment will be extremely positive.

 - Let your pet explore the new house

-- Set some rules, so he knows where he can and he cannot be
+- Set some rules so he would know where he can and cannot go

 - Let your pet explore the neighborhood little by little, keep the same paths at the beginning so he can become familiar with them.